-If you want to know how to write product descriptions, start by talking like your brand.
+To learn how to write a good product description, start by talking like your brand.
 Your product descriptions must match your brand’s personality.
 It helps you create a more cohesive appearance for your business.

 Determine if your brand is more professional and reserved or conversational and relaxed.

 Does your company operate on humor, or do you get straight to the point?

 Imagine that a professional, reserved tux rental company wrote all their product descriptions with humorous and casual language.
 As a luxury brand, this type of writing doesn’t fit their personality at all.